CounterpartyXCP/picopayments-hub/README.rst

 The payout transaction is used by the payee to spend the commited funds.
-In order to spend the funds the payee must reveal the spend secret, this ensures the payer can ecover the change.
+In order to spend the funds the payee must reveal the spend secret, this ensures the payer can recover the change.

+The payout can only be done after a delay to ensure the payer has time to react if the payee tries to publish a revoked commit transaction.

 script sig: